cap-lab/tqsim/README.md

    ```
   sudo apt-get install buildessential, gcc, pkg-config, glib-2.0, libglib2.0-dev, libsdl1.2-dev, zlib1g-dev, libxml2-dev, libpthreadstubs0-dev
   ```
   2. Modify *tqsim_configure* to be suitable for your environment.
-In case you want to install the package in another place than the specified user directory ($HOME/tqsim), change it to the desired place.
+In case you want to install the package in another place than the specified user directory ($HOME/tqsim), change it to the desired place (*TQSIM_BIN* for short).
   3. Compile the package:

   ```